qoiz12/Wellington/README.md

 Step 6.
 Visit the control panel and use the password and username you set earlier, if it lets you in; you have followed the guide correctly!
 ### Optional
 Step 7.
 Port Forward Port 6945 if you haven't already.
 Step 8.
-Go to http://YOUR-IP:6945/ (change YOUR-IP to your server or computer's IP).
+Go to http://YOUR-IP:6945/ on another device (change YOUR-IP to your server or computer's IP).
 Step 9.
 If all is seemingly working, visit http://YOUR-IP:6945/control-panel then enter the username and password you put in the main.py.
 Once logged in, press the start scan button.
 Step 10.
 Installing SSL: It is optional but I strongly believe that you should install it.
 # API